You want smart political talk without the meltdowns?

 It's a form of insanity.

-Listen to the case of Steve Ronnebeck, and then we're going to play for you Jeff Sessions and what he is telling these cities and states that failed to comply with the immigration laws of the country.
+Listen to the case of Steve Ronabeck, and then we're going to play for you Jeff Sessions and what he is telling these cities and states that failed to comply with the immigration laws of the country.

 He just brightened everybody, my family, my friends.

-He uh he was everything.
+He was everything.

-My ex-wife had called me and said, Have you heard from Grant?
+My ex-wife had called me and said, have you heard from Grant?

-I was like, No, he's at work.
+I was like, no, he's at work.

-She said, Well, something happened to that QT.
+She said, well, something happened to that QT.

-I called, he wouldn't answer his phone.
+He wouldn't answer his phone.

-I uh called the store.
+I called the store.

 Nobody answered the phone.

-Apollo Altamirano had come in and wanted to buy cigarettes.
+Apollinar Altamorano had come in and wanted to buy cigarettes.

-Altamirano then pulled a gun and pointed it at Grant.
+Altamorano then pulled a gun and pointed it at Grant.

 Grant immediately offered up the cigarettes.

-And Altamirano then shot him point blank in the face.
+And Altamorano then shot him point blank in the face.

 My son's death was completely preventable.

-Had been in the country illegally since he was 14.
+Apollinar Altamorano had been in the country illegally since he was 14.

-He had previously been arrested for sexually assaulting a woman, breaking into her house and sexually assaulting her and holding her captive for a week.
+He had previously been arrested for sexually assaulting a woman, breaking into her house, and sexually assaulting her and holding her captive for a week.

-and he was able to plead it down to felony burglary.
+And he was able to plead it down to felony burglary.

 He should have been deported shortly after he was off of probation, if not sooner.